Reducing Autocorrelation Times in Lattice Simulations with Generative Adversarial Networks: Scalar -Theory on the Lattice

 \section{Scalar $\phi^4$-Theory on the Lattice}

-We work with a $\phi^4$-theory with a real field and symmetry group $Z_2$ in the Ising universality class.
-It is defined on a $d$-dimensional Euclidean square lattice $\Lambda$ with spacing $a$ and periodic boundary conditions.
-We consider only isotropic, symmetric lattices with equal finite length $L = aN$ in all dimensions.
-Here, $N$ simply counts the number of lattice points in every direction.
-The total volume is hence $V = L^d$.
-The associated lattice action is given by
+We work with real, scalar $\phi^4$-theory discretized on a two-dimensional Euclidean square lattice with periodic boundary conditions.
+We consider only isotropic, symmetric lattices spanning $N$ sites in each dimension.
+The associated action in its dimensionless form is given by

-Here, $\phi_0$ denotes the bare field, along with its bare mass $m_0$ and coupling $g_0$. $\hat{\mu}$ labels the unit vector in direction $\mu$.
-For the implementation in a numerical simulation, it is necessary to rewrite $S$ in dimensionless form,